40843245/Python_UtilityFunction/Algorithm/Data handler/string-to-any-type-class/README.md

 However, my code is NOT completed.
 I will complete the code so that it can achieve my goal as soon as possible.

+## NOTICE

+It is important.

+    DON't

+I will only